raffaelschmid/xai-adversarial-attack/README.md

 ## Project

-The primary goal of the project is to make SHAP based explanations for a model that was trained for predicting digits based on MNIST images.
-Afterwards adversarial images are generated in order to analyze and discover resulting miss-predictions again using SHAP.
+**The primary goal of the project is to make SHAP based explanations for a model that was trained based on MNIST**.
+MNIST (Modified National Institute of Standards and Technology) is a large database of handwritten digits. **Afterwards adversarial images are generated in order to analyze the changes in prediction using SHAP.**

 The content of this project is aligned as follows: